Tempo Run Tuesdays & Fueling the Future

 What are you daydreaming about today?

-Posted on July 10, 2014, in College, Healthy Habits and tagged apartment, athlete, cleaning, Cross Country, exercise, fitness, health, Moving, pace, packing, running, tempo runs, threshhold, Track.
+Posted on July 10, 2014, in College, Healthy Lifestyle and tagged apartment, athlete, cleaning, Cross Country, exercise, fitness, health, Moving, pace, packing, running, tempo runs, threshhold, Track.
 Bookmark the permalink.
 2 Comments.